-Session 1 - 13 January 2015
+Session 1 - 11 January 2016

 - 1. Why is this course about information rather than about information technology?
 Why is this course about information-based strategy rather than about information technology? - 2.
 What is strategy?
-What is the role of uncertainty in creating a strategy?
-What is the role of hostile intent when creating a strategy?
-Do you actually need a strategy if neither uncertainty nor hostile intent is present?
+When do you need strategy?
 Do you need a strategy to get a seat on a bus at rush hour?
 Do you need a strategy do divide your weekend dating time with your roommate?
 Do you need a strategy for allocating your time to your classes each week?
 Do you need a strategy for preparing for and managing a job interview?
 Why or why not? - 3.
 Why is there a final project in this course?
 Why do we dedicate so much class time to the final project when we could be "teaching and learning instead"? - 4.
 Why is class participation such a high percentage of the course grade?
 Is that fair and reliable?
 Is that fair to students whose native language is not English?